lifchrs/CUDA-Flash-Attention/report.md

 ### Future work

 If we had more time, the main optimization would be using a library package for the matrix multiply operation in the kernel.
-CUTLASS (CUDA Templates for Linear Algebra Subroutines) implements all the revelant GEMM computations for C++ code inside of CUDA ```__global__``` functions.
+CUTLASS (CUDA Templates for Linear Algebra Subroutines) implements all the relevant GEMM computations for C++ code inside of CUDA ```__global__``` functions.
 We attempted to get this package working, but it was throwing errors that we were unable to fix.
 We believe that CUTLASS would solve many of our bottlenecks, including our very large waves per SM and low theoretical warp utilization.